Continuing Education

 Department of Public Instruction

 Speech-language pathologists and audiologists who work in school districts are licensed through the Department of Public Instruction (DPI).
-Following is an overview of the options for renewal per the update in 2004 of the PI.34.
+More information is available here: https://dpi.wi.gov/licensing/apply-educator-license/other/speech-language.
+For questions related to licensing, please contact the DPI Licensing Help Desk.

 Options for Meeting the Professional